apache/tvm/apps/microtvm/stm32/README.md

 tvm_outputs, _ = runner.invoke(tvm_inputs)
 ```

+### Tested Models

+The applications have been tested with following models.

+The Discovery-H747: MNIST, [TinyML benchmarks](https://www.zdnet.com/article/to-measure-ultra-low-power-ai-mlperf-gets-a-tinyml-benchmark), Yolo, Squeezenet, Mobilenet, Inception, others.

+The Nucleo-F412: MNIST quantized to 8 bits, TinyML: anomaly detection and keyword spotting.

 ## STM32 Runtime API

-For each neural network model, the compiler generates a 'ai_model_info' descriptor and a small number of API interface functions:
+For each neural network model, the compiler generates a `ai_model_info` descriptor and a small number of API interface functions:
 ```
 ai_status ai_create (ai_model_info * nn, ai_ptr activations, ai_handle * handle);
 ```
-  The function takes the 'ai_model_info' descriptor and a pointer to the
+  The function takes the `ai_model_info` descriptor and a pointer to the
   memory pool for allocating the activations, initializes the runtime
-  internal structures for the model, and returns a new 'ai_handle' for this
+  internal structures for the model, and returns a new `ai_handle` for this
   model.
 ```
 ai_status ai_destroy (ai_handle handle);
 ```
-  Releases the internal structures for the model referenced via 'handle'.
+  Releases the internal structures for the model referenced via the `handle`.
 ```
 const char * ai_get_error (ai_handle handle);
 int32_t ai_get_input_size (ai_handle handle);
 int32_t ai_get_output_size (ai_handle handle);
 ```
-  Ditto for the model referenced via 'handle'.
+  Ditto for the model referenced via the `handle`.
 ```
 ai_tensor * ai_get_input (ai_handle handle, int32_t index);
 ai_tensor * ai_get_output (ai_handle handle, int32_t index);
 ```
-  Return the 'ai_tensor' associated with the 'index' input/output of the
+  Return the `ai_tensor` associated with the `index` input/output of the
-  model referenced via 'handle'.
+  model referenced via the `handle`.
 ```
 ai_status ai_run (ai_handle handle);
 ```
-  Execute the model referenced via 'handle'.
+  Execute the model referenced via the `handle`.

 The STM32 runtime API implements a number of additional methods that allow
 retrieving, at runtime, a number of informations associated with a given